Heftia: The Next Generation of Haskell Effects Management - Part 1.2

 Performance discussions are complex1.

 Performance always has room for improvement, whereas correctness improvements are often impossible due to foundational interface compatibility.
+This asymmetry is crucial and will be discussed later.

 Make It Work, Make It Right, Make It Fast.
 Kent Beck